Hair Restoration in Salt Lake City & Layton UT

 How is hair replacement surgery performed?

-Follicular Unit Extraction is a sub-type of FUT as with both techniques, Dr. Thompson artistically places the extracted follicular units into the thinning or bald area in the same natural looking fashion.
+Follicular Unit Extraction is a sub-type of FUT.
+As with both techniques, Drs.
+Thompson and Henstrom artistically place the extracted follicular units into the thinning or bald area in the same natural looking fashion.
 The difference lies in the way the follicular units are extracted from the scalp.
 While a strip of hair is taken during an FUT procedure, each follicular unit is harvested one at a time during FUE.
 When performed manually, FUE can be time-consuming, tedious, with a lower graft survival rate.

 The Neograft device eliminates the problems associated with manual FUE hair restoration.
 Follicular units are suctioned during an automated process for a much simpler, quicker and more effective process than either FUE or FUT for hair restoration.